 To form a corporation in Texas, you need to take the steps set forth below.
 To find out what’s required to form a corporation in any other state, see Nolo’s 50-State Guide to Forming a Corporation.

 Your corporation's name must contain one of the following words: “Incorporated,” “Corporation,” “Company,” "Limited," or the abbreviation "Corp.," "Inc.," or "Co.," or "Ltd."

 Your corporation is legally created by filing a Certificate of Formation For-Profit Corporation with the Texas Secretary of State.
-The certificate must include the corporate name and address; the name and address of the agent for service of process; the nature of the business; the number of shares the corporation is authorized to issue; the name and address of the organizer; the name and address of board of directors; and the effective date of certificate.
+The certificate must include the corporate name; the name and address of the agent for service of process; the name and address of the initial directors; the number of shares the corporation is authorized to issue and whether they have a par value or no par value; the name and address of the organizer; and the effective date of the certificate.

-The certificate may be filed online through the Texas Secretary of State SOSDirect website or ti can be filed by mail.
+The certificate may be filed online through the Texas Secretary of State SOSDirect website or it can be filed by mail.
 The filing fee is $300.

 Every Texas corporation must have an agent for service of process in the state.
 This is an individual or corporation that agrees to accept legal papers on the corporation's behalf if it is sued.
 A registered agent may be an individual who resides in Texas, or a domestic or foreign business entity authorized to do business in Texas.
 The registered agent must have a physical street address in Texas.
 The agent should agree to accept service of process on your corporation's behalf prior to designation.